Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Background

 \subsection{Production and detection of RbCs molecules}

 We create ultracold RbCs molecules by magnetoassociation from a thermal mixture of $5\times10^5$ $^{87}$Rb atoms and $3\times10^5$ $^{133}$Cs atoms.
 The atoms are prepared at a temperature of $\sim300$\,nK in a magnetically levitated crossed optical dipole trap of wavelength $\lambda=1550$\,nm, and occupy their internal ground states, ($f_\mathrm{Rb}=1$, $m_{f_{\mathrm{Rb}}}=1$) and ($f_\mathrm{Cs}=3$, $m_{f_{\mathrm{Cs}}}=3$)~\cite{McCarron2011}.
 To form molecules, we sweep the magnetic field down across an interspecies Feshbach resonance at 197.10\,G~\cite{Takekoshi2012}, following the scheme established in~\cite{Koppinger2014}.
 We purify the sample of molecules by removing any remaining atoms from the trap using the Stern-Gerlach effect~\cite{Herbig2003}.
-We then transfer the molecules to an unlevitated optical potential by first increasing the optical trap depth, which compresses the molecules and adiabatically heats the sample to a temperature of $1.5\,\mu$K, before ramping off the magnetic field gradient.
-Finally, the dipole trap is switched off, leaving the molecules in free space, where they are transferred to the rovibrational ground state of \xsigma\, using STIRAP, with a typical efficiency of $\sim90\%$~\cite{Molony2014,Molony2016}.
+We then transfer the molecules to an unlevitated optical potential by first increasing the optical trap depth, which compresses the molecules and adiabatically heats the sample to a temperature of $1.5\,\mu$K. After this the magnetic field gradient is ramped off without changing the temperature of RbCs cloud.
+Finally, the dipole trap is switched off, leaving the molecules in free space, where they are transferred to the rovibrational ground state of \xssigma\, using STIRAP, with a typical efficiency of $\sim90\%$~\cite{Molony2014,Molony2016}.
 The STIRAP is performed at a magnetic field of 181.6\,G; except for measurements of Zeeman shifts, all our spectroscopy is performed at this field.

 To detect the molecules we reverse the STIRAP and dissociate; absorption imaging of the resulting atoms allows us to count the number of molecules that were present.
 This method detects only molecules that are in the specific hyperfine state in which they were initially prepared.
 There is no change in the observed molecule number for hold times in free space up to 1\,ms. After this time, the number decreases as the molecules fall out of the $\sim35\,\mu$m region addressed by the STIRAP beams.